-My planned trip for this year was scheduled for a June visit to the Baltic Republics (Lithuania, Latvia, Estonia, and Finland) that included a stay in Inari above the Arctic Circle on the summer solstice and a few days in the Netherlands.
-Unfortunately, the operator canceled this trip for lack of generating sufficient interest on their part and I canceled the alternatives they offered for lack of generating sufficient enthusiasm on mine.
+This year I’d planned to visit to the Baltic Republics (Lithuania, Latvia, Estonia, and Finland) in June that included a stay in Inari above the Arctic Circle on the summer solstice and a few days in the Netherlands.
+Unfortunately, the operator canceled this trip for lack of sufficient interest and I declined the alternatives they offered for lack of sufficient enthusiasm.
 Although I briefly considered an autumn trip to Iceland hoping to see the aurora, I vetoed the idea because of my planned extended return to Lisbon late in the year.

 However, like an air bubble in a water cooler, an indistinct (and perhaps inaccurate) memory glugged up from the depths of my mental jug to its surface.
 It was this: Under optimal conditions, it might be possible to see the aurora from someplace as far south as Mackinac (pronounced Mack-in-awe) Island in the northern reaches of Lake Huron.